JamieHeather/stitchr/README.md

 For the default loci covered (human and mouse TRA/TRB), `stitchr` has a constant region frame-checking function that uses known correctly-translated sequences to infer the right frame (and where appropriate, placement of endogenous stop codons).
 If users wish to override this checks - e.g. if they are providing their own constant region sequences via the `-xg` flag - then `stitchr` will instead determine the correct frame of the C terminal domain by finding the one with the longest stretch of amino acids before hitting a stop codon.

-# Thimble  0.3.1
+# Thimble
+### 0.3.1

 ### Run `stitchr` high-throughput on multiple and paired TCRs

 Instead of running `stitchr` on rearrangements one by one, you can fill out the necessary details into a tab separated file (.tsv) and submit it to `thimble`.

-The format of the input data is specified in the file 'bulk_input_template.tsv', located in the root directory, with some examples shown in 'bulk_input_example.tsv'.
-All of the recombination-specific fields that can ordinarily be specified at the command line in `stitchr` can be applied per row using `thimble`, with the exception of species which must be kept the same for all TCRs in a given run.
+The format of the input data is specified in the file 'input_template.tsv', located in the Templates directory, with some examples shown in the 'thimble_input_example.tsv' file.
+All of the recombination-specific fields that can ordinarily be specified at the command line in `stitchr` can be applied per row using `thimble`, with the exception of species (which must be kept the same for all TCRs in a given `thimble` run).

 Note that the input to `thimble` can also be used to generate rearrangements for both the alpha and beta chain of a given clonotype on one row, with additional options to link those sequences together (e.g. for gene synthesis).
 A number of x2A potential linkers are provided in the Data/linkers.tsv file.
 If custom linkers are desired, you can either edit that linkers file or just enter the nucleotide sequence of the desired linker into the Linker column of the input tsv. `thimble` will allow linkers that disrupt the frame (i.e. have a length not divisible by 3) but will throw a warning, so use carefully.
 5' and 3' sequences can be added to both ends of either chain in a heterodimer, again allowing but throwing a warning if a custom sequence could potentially disrupt the frame.